gomorpheus/morpheus-docs/release_notes/current.rst

 :Blueprints: - Fixed an issue that prevented provisioning some App Blueprints from CloudFormation templates with certain AMI ID parameter formats. :superscript:`5.5.1`
 :Clouds: - Updated Cloud logos which were out of date. :superscript:`5.5.1`
 :Worker: - Morpheus Worker v5.4.8 release.
-Note: Morpheus v5.4.8 requires Morpheus Worker v5.4.8.
-Please upgrade any existing Morpheus Workers to the v5.4.8 package.
+Note: v5.4.8 Gateway/Worker is the compatible version for Morpheus v5.4.8 Appliances.
+Previous Gateway/Worker versions must be upgraded to v5.4.8 for compatibility with Morpheus v5.4.8 Appliances.
          - Added support for installing |morpheus| distributed worker on Ubuntu 22.04. :superscript:`5.5.1`
 :Plans and Pricing: - Updated Plans list page (Administration > Plans & Pricing > Plans) to include custom view builds (gear icon) to add and remove data fields or sort by custom fields. :superscript:`5.5.1`